otherworldly94b/anime-blog/README.md

 - **Manual Testing:** Extensive manual testing involved clicking through all functionalities, verifying form submissions, and confirming page loads.
 - **Additional Manual Testing:**
   - Test if registration email is sent successfully.
+  - Test if form is valid by using all available different inputs (wrong credentials, characters, numbers)
   - Try logging in with invalid credentials.
   - Verify Edit/Delete functionality for blog post comments and anime reviews.
+  - Test if messages appear to inform the user of their actions.
   - Test image uploads for blog posts and anime entries.
   - Check if pagination works correctly on listings.